oracle-livelabs/apex/workflows/5-add-activities-connections.md

     - Set **p\_patient\_email** as **Item Picker** -> **Workflow Parameter** -> **PATIENT\_EMAIL**
     - Set **p\_workflow\_id** as **&APEX$WORKFLOW_ID.**

 *Tip APEX$WORKFLOW_ID is a substitution string that hold the ID of the workflow instance while it runs.
-You will learn more about the available substitution strings for Workflows, in the soon-to-be-released App Builder Documentation Guide.*
+You will learn more about the available substitution strings for Workflows in the soon-to-be-released App Builder Documentation Guide.*

 7. Now, click on the **Appointment Approved?** activity and draw an arrow to the **Confirm Appointment activity**.